 Across gaming history and all the memorable gameplay moments there has been an even better soundtrack accompanying it, adding to the overall experience.
+Here are the best video game soundtracks ever.

 Video games have had a long and beautiful relationship with music, in a similar way cinema has.
 There have been countless memorable video game moments accompanied by an epic soundtrack.
 From the suicide mission on Mass Effect to the Halo series main theme, each one leaving its mark on our memories and the game itself.